Our top things to do in Edinburgh

 There’s a village feel to this charming corner of Edinburgh.
 You’ll find bakeries such as Cuckoo’s and Söderberg, as well as high-quality charity shops.

-A notable mention must also go to Stockbridge Market, perfect for picking up artisan trinkets or a lunch on-the-go.
+A notable mention must also go to Stockbridge Market, perfect for picking up artisan trinkets or lunch on the go.

 Getting around Edinburgh